 About

-Robert Clines is a writer, literary critic, and professor of history and international studies.
-He’s written for The Washington Post, The New Arab, and Al Jazeera, as well as numerous academic journals.
-He writes on race, religion, and cross-cultural encounters in the Mediterranean World.
-His work has been supported by the US-Italy Fulbright Commission, the Andrew W. Mellon Foundation, the University of Cambridge, the American Academy in Rome, the Arizona Center for Medieval and Renaissance Studies, and the Bogliasco Foundation.
+Robert Clines is a writer and historian of race, religion, and cross-cultural encounters in the premodern Mediterranean World.
+His work has been supported by the US-Italy Fulbright Commission, the Andrew W. Mellon Foundation, the University of Cambridge, the American Academy in Rome, the Arizona Center for Medieval and Renaissance Studies, the Bogliasco Foundation, and the Folger Shakespeare Library.
 He received his Ph.D. and M.Phil. from Syracuse University, M.A. from Miami University, and B.A. from John Carroll University.

 His first book, A Jewish Jesuit in the Eastern Mediterranean (Cambridge University Press, 2019), explores the personal letters, official correspondence, and autobiography of Giovanni Battista Eliano (1530-1589), a Jewish-born Jesuit missionary to Eastern Christians in the Ottoman Empire.
 It argues that conversion from Judaism to Christianity was shaped by the belief that one’s Jewishness remained central to one’s Catholic identity, rendering conversion an evolutionary process that operated in the complex and fluid landscape of the Mediterranean.